 Course materials will remain available to all enrolled users after the end of the current edition, so they can return to content later.

-Machine Learning, Maths & Ethics: Hands-on is structured in five modules:
+Machine Learning, Maths & Ethics: Hands-on is structured in five topics, starting with an Introduction:

 - Welcome and introduction